DominikMatuszek/internship-task-openx/README.md

 I've created a few functions to load the data from the CSV file.
 They can be found in the `load_data.py` file.
 Their semantics should be pretty self-explanatory; as requested, no feature engineering was done.

-Main function in the file provides example on how to use one of these functions.
+The main function in the file provides an example of how to use one of these functions.

 ### 2. Very simple heuristic

-I performed some analysis on the data, and found that different cover types have different distributions of the `Elevation` feature.
+I performed some analysis of the data and found that different cover types have different distributions of the `Elevation` feature.
 Thus, I've calculated the median elevation for each cover type.
 The heuristic checks for the elevation of the input data, and returns the cover type with the closest median elevation.

-This could be further improved with eliminating certain cover types that are impossible, given a certain wilderness area they belong to.
+This could be further improved by eliminating certain cover types that are impossible, given a certain wilderness area they belong to.
 This would, however, make the heuristic more complex, and I've decided to keep it simple.

 The heuristic can be found in the `heuristic.py` file.
 It is represented by the `HeursiticModel` class, with a simple `predict` method (to provide a consistent interface with the other models that will be used in the API).

 ### 3. Scikit-learn models

-In the `scikit_models.py` file, I've created functions to train a SVC and a KNN model.
-Main function in the file simply trains these models (without saving them).
+In the `scikit_models.py` file, I've created functions to train an SVC and a KNN model.
+The main function in the file simply trains these models (without saving them).

 #### KNN